Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-We show that the solutions of the finite hierarchy, which are marginal densities of the solution to the Liouville equation \eqref{intro-Liouville equation triple}, converge in observables to the corresponding solutions of the infinite hierarchy in the new scaling \eqref{intro:our scaling}.
-This is achieved by repeatedly using Duhamel's formula for the finite and infinite hierarchy respectively and comparing the corresponding series expansions.
-However this is not immediate to do because of the divergences of the finite particle flow and the free flow, due to the ternary interactions of particles in the finite particle case.
+To make this argument rigorous, we first need to show that the BBGKY and Boltzmann hierarchy are well-posed, at least for short times, and then that if the BBGKY initial data converge to the Boltzmann hierarchy initial data, then this convergence propagates in time in the scaling \eqref{intro:our scaling}.
+Local well-posedness is shown in Section \ref{sec_local}, see Theorem \ref{well posedness BBGKY}, Theorem \ref{lwp Boltzmann hier}.
+Showing convergence is a very challenging task and is the heart of our contribution.
+We informally state our main result here.
+For a rigorous statement of the result see Theorem \ref{convergence theorem}.\\ \\ \textbf{\textit{Statement of the main result}:} \textit{Let $F_0$ be initial data for the Boltzmann hierarchy, and $F_{N,0}$ be some BBGKY hierarchy initial data which ``approximate" $F_0$ as $N\to\infty$, $\epsilon\to 0^+$ under the scaling \eqref{intro:our scaling}.
+Let $\bm{F_N}$ be the solution to the BBGKY hierarchy with initial data $F_{N,0}$, and $\bm{F}$ the solution to the Boltzmann hierarchy, with initial data $F_0$, up to short time $T>0$.
+Then $\bm{F_N}$ converges in observables to $\bm{F}$ in $[0,T]$ as $N\to\infty$, $\epsilon\to 0^+$, under the scaling \eqref{intro:our scaling}.
+In the case of H\"older continuous $C^{0,\gamma}$,$\gamma\in(0,1]$ tensorized Boltzmann hierarchy initial data and approximation by conditioned BBGKY hierarchy initial data, we obtain convergence to the solution of the ternary Boltzmann equation \eqref{equation derived intro} with a rate $O(\epsilon^r)$ for any $0<r<\min\{1/2,\gamma\}.$}\\ \\ The proof of this result is achieved by repeatedly using Duhamel's formula for the finite and infinite hierarchy respectively and comparing the corresponding series expansions.
+However this a delicate point because of the divergence between the finite particle flow and the free flow, due to the ternary interactions of particles in the finite particle case.
+The problem of divergence is present in the derivation of the classical Boltzmann equation as well, see \cite{lanford,gallagher}, but our case is significantly harder due the complexity of ternary interactions.
 To overcome this problem, we develop new geometric and combinatorial estimates, that help us extract small measure sets of initial data which lead to these diverging trajectories.
-The problem of divergence is present in the derivation of the classical Boltzmann equation as well, see \cite{lanford,gallagher}, but our case is significantly more complex.
-In particular, controlling post-collisional configurations requires completely new treatment.
-To achieve that, we need to explicitly calculate the Jacobian of ternary interactions with respect to relative positions, and estimate the surface measure of sets of the form $(K_{\rho}^d\times\mathbb{R}^d)\cap\mathcal{S}$, where $K_{\rho}^d$ is a $d$-dimensional solid cylinder of radius $\rho$ and $\mathcal{S}$ is an appropriate $2d$-dimensional ellipsoid.
-Those technical results are obtained in Section \ref{sec_geometric}.
-For more details on the difficulties encountered, see Subsection \ref{ss:difficulties}.
+In particular the main difficulty is to control post-collisional configurations and it requires completely new treatment.
+To achieve that, we need to explicitly calculate the Jacobian of ternary interactions with respect to impact directions, and estimate the surface measure of sets of the form $(K_{\rho}^d\times\mathbb{R}^d)\cap\mathcal{S}$, where $K_{\rho}^d$ is a $d$-dimensional solid cylinder of radius $\rho$ and $\mathcal{S}$ is an appropriate ellipsoid in $\mathbb{R}^{2d}$.
+These results are thoroughly presented in Section \ref{sec_geometric}.